albertZhangTJ/sqlancer-lancerfuzz/src/lancerfuzz/docs/Documentation.md

 If no parent column is specified, the rule will randomly be evaluated to any type.

 Below is an example of using expression rules.
+In this example `"t"` is used to specify `table_name` as parent of `column_name` so that correct columns from the desired table is selected.
+`"c"` is used to specify `column_name` as parents of expressions so that correct types of expressions are generated for the columns.
 <pre><code>
 insertStatement:
     INSERT INTO tableName[boolean is_new=false,